-Last Updated on November 18, 2024 by Prissila Murillo
+Last Updated on November 22, 2024 by Prissila Murillo

 Be part of self care Sunday, a day of the week when you take care of your mental, physical, and overall well-being!
 Self-care is one of those things everyone talks about like it’s a magic wand.
 Feeling stressed?
 Self-care.
 Burnt out?
 Self-care.
 Want to feel like your life is more than just back-to-back meetings and folding laundry?
 Self-care again.
 It’s easy to throw the word around, but figuring out what it really means for you?
 That’s the tricky part.
 It’s not all face masks and candles (though if that’s your thing, you should totally keep doing just that).

 The truth is, self-care is personal—deeply, annoyingly, wonderfully personal.
 What works for your best friend or coworker might leave you cold.
 And that’s totally fine.
-Actually, it’s kind of the point.
+It’s kind of the point.
 Let’s dig into why finding your own version of self-care is so important, how wildly different it can look from person to person, and how you can figure out what’s going to work best for you.

 Why Personalized Self-Care Matters